alukosdev/ccsp/index.md

 # Welcome

+## Purpose

+These notes have been created and shared for the sole purpose of aggregating accurate information from reliable sources in an effort to facilitate studying for the (ISC)² CCSP examination.

-## Purpose and Credit
+## Credit

 These notes were created by the following members of the Alukos team:

 - [Michael Ferullo](https://linkedin.com/mjferullo)

-These notes have been created and shared for the sole purpose of aggregating accurate information from reliable sources in an effort to facilitate studying for the (ISC)² CCSP examination.
+These notes continue to be actively maintained by the Alukos team and members of the information security community.

 ## Disclaimer

 Information contained within these notes may be copyrighted.
-Sources of copyrighted information have been [documented accordingly](/index.md/#references).
+Sources of copyrighted information have been [documented accordingly](../#references).

 ## References